XadillaX/jjson/README.md

 ## Contribution

-You're welcome to fork and push requests!
+Issues and PRs are welcomed!